- About Us

 Safety Service Corps, commonly known as the Emergency Response Team (ERT), addresses critical unmet needs in 2 areas: Conservation and Disaster Services.

-The preservation of our country’s natural resources and national parks is a high priority for AmeriCorps St. Louis.
+resources and national parks is a high priority for AmeriCorps St. Louis.
 The ERT serves on various conservation projects in Missouri, Illinois, and Montana and partners with the U.S. Forest Service, the Missouri Department of Conservation, the Missouri Department of Natural Resources and the National Parks Service.
 These environmental stewardship projects include trail building, trail maintenance, building bridges, addressing exotic invasive species, preserving wilderness areas, rehabbing recreational areas, prescribed burns, planting trees and wild land fire suppression.

 When disasters arise, the Emergency Response Team may be called up to respond.
 Since 1994, the ERT has assisted communities in over 30 states and more than 65 of Missouri’s 105 counties in meeting disaster related needs.
 These missions have included responses to large incidents such as the bombing of the Murrah Federal Building and the September 11 terrorist attacks as well as assisting small rural communities with limited resources.
 Over the years, the ERT has responded to wildfires throughout the West, Rocky Mountains and the Great Lakes states; flooding and tornados throughout the Heartland; numerous hurricanes in the Atlantic and Gulf States; and ice storms in the Northeast, Missouri, Oklahoma, and Kansas.